-Women in the prime go through a number of physical changes and it’s time to be proactive about your health.
-Make sure you are keeping up with heart health tests like blood pressure, blood glucose and cholesterol testing.
+Women in their prime go through a number of physical changes, and it’s time to be proactive about their health.
+Make sure you keep up with heart health tests like blood pressure, blood glucose, and cholesterol testing.
 Early detection will help keep you active and healthy.
 If you are having trouble exercising or losing weight, talk to your doctor – they can help.
-If it’s hot flashes and other menopause miseries you suffer, findings show that cognitive behavior therapy – relaxation techniques and sleep strategies can reduce hot flash severity and night sweats.
+If it’s hot flashes and other menopause miseries you suffer, findings show that cognitive behavior therapy – or relaxation techniques and sleep strategies – can reduce hot flash severity and night sweats.
 Clinical hypnosis has had good results, as well.

 Everyone knows to drink plenty of water.
-Even when you are bloated because water relieves dehydration which causes your body to puff up as it clings to the little water your body has.
+That even includes times when you are bloated, because water relieves dehydration that can cause your body to puff up as it clings to the little water your body has.

 Plenty for you may not be plenty for me.
 Conventional wisdom had us drinking eight 8-ounce servings of water per day.
-But based on body size, activity level and other factors, this ideal amount may vary person to person.
-It also is possible to drink too much water (water intoxication) which throws off the body’s electrolyte balance, but most of us have the opposite problem of not getting enough.
+But based on body size, activity level, and other factors, this ideal amount may vary from person to person.
+It also is possible to drink too much water (water intoxication), which throws off the body’s electrolyte balance.
+Most of us have the opposite problem of not getting enough.

 Those in retirement or facing other age-related challenges can lose their sense of purpose.
 Purpose is what drives our ability to be positive and have a sense of well-being.
 Find a hobby or activity that is important to you and can fill that need – like gardening, volunteering, joining a civic group, or taking classes at a local college.
 A study published in Psychological Science found a lower risk of mortality during the study’s 14-year follow-up among participants who had a sense of purpose in life and maintained good social relationships.

-Having a purpose later in life has been shown to slow cognitive decline by about 30 percent, reduce the risk of heart failure and Alzheimer’s disease, according to a study at Rush University.
+According to a study at Rush University, having a purpose later in life has been shown to slow cognitive decline by about 30 percent as well as reduce the risk of heart failure and Alzheimer’s disease.

-We all know physical activity is important to improve your health and wellness.
-It is also energizing according to a recent study which showed that fatigue and mood improved after just 30 minutes of moderate exercise.
+We all know physical activity is essential to improve your health and wellness.
+It is also energizing, according to a recent study that showed that fatigue and mood improved after just 30 minutes of moderate exercise.

-There are many different ways to stay active from a serious workout like running or a spin class to doing housework, a lighter workout.
-Each of us is at our own fitness level and each of us has our own desired level so your activities will be highly determined by where you are and where you want to be.
-For myself, I’m pretty satisfied with my level of activity.
-I:
+There are many different ways to stay active, from a serious workout like running or a spin class to doing housework, a lighter workout.
+Each of us is at our own fitness level, and each of us has our own desired level, so your activities will be highly determined by where you are and where you want to be.
+For myself, I’m pretty satisfied with my level of activity, and I like to:

-Not everyone can take this much time each day for physical activity (though having a dog is great incentive) but I would urge you to make time for at least 30 minutes to minimally walk, which is free and can be done virtually anytime, anywhere.
+Not everyone can take this much time each day for physical activity (though having a dog is a great incentive).
+Still, I would urge you to make time for at least 30 minutes to go for at least a walk, which is free and can be done virtually anytime, anywhere.

 To improve your health and wellness, do your best to establish a regular sleep routine, turning off electronic devices at least an hour before bedtime, keeping to the same bedtime and waketime, and keeping the bedroom comfortable, both the bed itself and the room temperature (slightly lower than during the day).

-The link between our oral health and overall health, especially the heart, was not known until fairly recently but now we know there is a clear correlation.
+The link between our oral health and overall health, especially the heart, was not known until recently, but now we know there is a clear correlation.

-I have unfortunately inherited bad gums so as I’ve gotten older I’ve had to migrate to using a waterpic, electronic toothbrush and special floss.
-But these steps are a small price to pay for not only keeping my teeth but also my health intact.
+I have unfortunately inherited bad gums, so as I’ve gotten older, I’ve had to migrate to using a water pic, electronic toothbrush, and special floss.
+But these steps are a small price to pay for keeping my teeth and my health intact.

 Duh!
-But his means paying attention to the ever-changing information about what’s really healthy to eat.
+But this means paying attention to the ever-changing information about what’s really healthy to eat.
 A long time ago, we didn’t question how much red meat we ate.
-Then, eggs became the villain.
-Now, gluten is the enemy for many.
+Then, eggs became the villain, and now, gluten is the enemy for many.

 Again, diet is a personal thing.
 Each of us needs different sustenance from our food.
 I have been mostly a vegetarian (I still love bacon – who doesn’t?) for almost 30 years.
-This diet works well for me and I still have plenty of energy but I am careful to get protein from eggs, yoghurt, bean and nuts.
+This diet works well for me, and I still have plenty of energy, but I am careful to get protein from eggs, yogurt, beans, and nuts.
 Others I know really need meat-based protein to have sufficient energy.
-And of course, an intolerance to something such as gluten should change your diet if you want to improve your health and wellness.
+And, of course, an intolerance to something such as gluten should change your diet if you want to improve your health and wellness.

-But what we eat is the fuel for our body so make sure you stay aware of how you feel and are following the current food pyramid in order to be at your best.
+But what we eat is the fuel for our body, so make sure you stay aware of how you feel and follow the current food pyramid to be at your best.